charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We conducted a rapid review with the following parameters:

-- **Search terms**: "computational provenance" and "system-level AND provenance" (two Google Scholar searches)
+- **Search terms**: "computational provenance" and "system-level provenance" (two Google Scholar searches)

 - **Search engine**: Google Scholar